nebulasio/nebdocs/docs/frequently-asked-questions.md

 #### When will Nebulas Rank \(NR\) be ready?

-> answer here
+> The Nebulas Rank was released in December of 2018.
+At the time of writing this, June 28th of 2019, the NR Query Server is not online since the NR algorithm was updated, as it needs to be refactored.
+You are welcome to claim this project [here](https://go.nebulas.io/project/130).

 #### Will dApps with more transactions naturally be ranked higher?

-> answer here
+> Not necessarily, as transaction count would only increase the in-and-out degree over a period of time, up to a certain point.
+The way the Nebulas Rank is calculated uses, among many other variables, one's median account stake.
+The median account stake is the median of the account balance over a period of time.

 #### How does the Nebulas Rank \(NR\) separate quality dApps from highly transacted dApps?

-> answer here
+> By utilizing the Median Account Stake in its calculations, the NR ensures fairness and resists manipulation to a reasonable degree, ensuring the likelihood of high quality dApps floating to the top of the hierarchy.

 #### Is the Nebulas Ranking algorithm open-source?

-> Yes
+> Yes.

 #### Who can contribute to the algorithm?

 > At this time the Nebulas core team is responsible for the development of the algorithm.
-Over time we will open it up to the community to contribute and vote to determine the future of the algorithm.
+However, anyone is free to make suggestions, bug reports, and contribute with code.
+The SDK's repository can be accessed [here](https://github.com/nebulasio/nebnr), and the Nebulas Rank Offline Service can be accessed [here](https://github.com/nebulasio/nr-service).

 #### Can the Nebulas Rank \(NR\) algorithm be cheated?

-> We will implement strict manipulation controls, and of course the Nebulas Rank \(NR\) will continually be evolving to meet the needs of the community.
+> Nothing is impervious to manipulation, but our goal is to make manipulation of the algorithm as expensive and difficult as possible.

 ## Nebulas Force \(NF\)